 Risks Associated with Forceps Use

 One of the primary reasons why forceps are commonly linked to birth injuries is because improper use can quickly make an otherwise smooth delivery go horribly wrong.
-Coupled with the fact that they are present in most delivery rooms, the risks associated with forceps use increases even more.
+Coupled with the fact that they are present in most delivery rooms, the risks associated with forceps use increase even more.

 Using forceps during delivery is risky to both the mother and child.
 Risks to the mother include: